bgamari/ghc-wiki-import/pattern-synonyms/complete-sigs.md

 Different `COMPLETE` pragmas can mention overlapping sets of conlikes.
+If there is more than one relevant `COMPLETE` pragma then each is tried, if none of them result in a covering match then an error is reported as described in the "Error Reporting" section.